OVER 250 ATTENDEES GATHERED IN PORTLAND, OREGON TO LEARN HOW TO ADVANCE SUSTAINABLE PACKAGING IN THEIR ORGANIZATION

 Specifically, I’d like to take a good look at how SPC members could use packaging as a potential material source, and how we encourage other organizations to – either on their own or through partnerships – to look at packaging as a potential material source.
 How can we set up processes that can be duplicated across the industry?
 And how do we grow the SPC.
 Involvement and collaboration are key to moving the entire industry forward?

+Given these facts, it’s rational to ask, “can we fix this problem by adding something to make plastic biodegradable?”
+You’d think that this would be a brilliant human solution, to make it all magically dissolve in the seawater!
+Something called ‘biodegradability additives’ would seem to precisely do that job, but unfortunately, it’s not quite that straightforward.
+Biodegradability additives enable or encourage biodegradation of petroleum-based plastic.
+They are sometimes marketed as a solution to litter, particularly in the developing world.
+One class of additives (often called “landfill biodegradable additives”) function by encouraging the few types of microbes that naturally biodegrade petroleum-based plastics.
+The other class of additives (“oxo-degradable” or “oxo-biodegradable”) function, ironically, by expediting the plastic’s ability to fragment into smaller pieces.
 Unfortunately, biodegradability additives cannot improve the ocean pollution problem for several reasons.
 First, plastic products and packaging that contain these additives tend to be marketed as “biodegradable,” but that tells us nothing about the environmental conditions necessary for biodegradation, the time frame necessary for biodegradation, or the impacts that may occur before biodegradation is complete.
 To make matters worse, the word “biodegradable” on packaging may encourage littering of that material.
 Further, the additives are designed to work slowly, at best, and still present a significant risk to ocean animals in the interim years before the biodegradation process is complete.

 ‘Biodegradable’ means something much more limited than what most people would think, and people are more likely to litter items marked as biodegradable.

 One problem with biodegradability additives is that the term biodegradable doesn’t often live up to its ideal.
-The concept of biodegradability suggests that nutrients will harmoniously be given back to the earth at the end of the material’s life and as the UN points out, there are certainly commercial interests at play in marketing this idea.
-However, just because something’s called biodegradable, it doesn’t mean it will break down in a reasonable amount of time especially if it’s in a place it’s not designed to be, such as the ocean.
+The concept of biodegradabilitysuggests that nutrients will harmoniously be given back to the earth at the end of the material’s life — and as the UN points out, there are certainly commercial interests at play in marketing this idea.
+However, just because something’s called biodegradable, it doesn’t mean it will break down in a reasonable amount of time — especially if it’s in a place it’s not designed to be, such as the ocean.

+Biodegradability is a highly relative concept.
+Most packaging that is designated as “biodegradable” has passed one of several ASTM tests for biodegradability, each of which features unique test conditions designed to mimic parameters at specific environments such as a bioreactor landfill (ASTM D7475) or an anaerobic digester (ASTM D5511)—not to be confused with compostability standards, which are different and more stringent.
 These are very different environments, in terms of heat, oxygen and other factors, than a place like Lake Michigan or the Gulf of Mexico.
-In other words, a material that has passed one ASTM test should not be assumed to be biodegradable in every environmentespecially a marine environment.
+In other words, a material that has passed one ASTM test should not be assumed to be biodegradable in every environment—especially a marine environment.
 There’s only one standard for biodegradability in the marine environment (which is currently being revised), but petroleum-based plastics with biodegradability additives have been unable to meet that standard.
 Considering all these variables, the term “biodegradable” as applied to petroleum-based plastics actually means something much more narrow and limited than what most people would probably ever imagine.

 Not only do petroleum-based plastics with biodegradability additives fail to meet marine biodegradability standards, but it also makes people more likely to litter something if it’s labeled biodegradable, as Keep America Beautiful discovered in a study in 2009.
 The UN points out that this behavior allows for the potential for ocean pollution to become worse.